Nonparametric Variable Screening with Optimal Decision Stumps: SDI for nonparametric models

 \begin{proposition} Under Assumptions \ref{assumption additive}, \ref{assumption lipschitz}, \ref{assumption uniform}, and \ref{assumption epsilon}, with probability at least $1-(4n+2) \exp\big(-nC_1\Var(f_j(X_j)) \big)$, we have

 for some positive constants $C_1$ and $C_2$ which depend only on $B$, $\sigma$, $ r $, and $ \alpha$. \end{proposition}

 Next, we state an analogous bound, but under a slightly different assumption on the marginal projection.
-It turns out that if the marginal projection is monotone, we can obtain a stronger result.
+It turns out that if the marginal projection is monotone, we can obtain a stronger result, which is surprisingly independent of the smoothness level.

 \begin{proposition} Under Assumptions \ref{assumption additive}, \ref{assumption monotone}, and \ref{assumption epsilon}, with probability at least $ 1 - 2\exp\Big(-\frac{(n-1)\Var(f_j(X_j))}{32(B^2+\sigma^2)}\Big) $,